wb/lines/README.md

 ##Installing Lines

-My personal preference is to create a symbolic link between `lines.sh` and `/usr/bin/lines`.
+My personal preference is to create a symbolic link between `lines` and `/usr/bin/lines`.
 This way, the command is accessible to all users of the computer, but still remains within the repository for easy updates.
 An example of how to do this follows:

     // make the command executable
-    $ chmod +x lines.sh
+    $ chmod +x lines

     // create the symbolic link (cannot be a relative path)
-    $ sudo ln -s <full path to this repository>/lines.sh /usr/bin/lines
+    $ sudo ln -s <full path to this repository>/lines /usr/bin/lines